connectwithabhi23/Creative-Creation/README.md

  Semantic HTML, CSS and Javascript

 ## What I learned
-HTML flexbox , Eventlistners and filter in Javascript
+HTML flexbox , Eventlistners in Javascript

 ## Deployment
 the web app is deployed using Netlify.
 Live Link URL : https://precious-palmier-8aad15.netlify.app/